shuozhixu/Modelling_2024/README.md

 	-0.021 0.32 0 0.0005  0.9995

 The first two numbers are the two chemical potential differences we provided in lines 10 and 11 of `lmp_sgc.in`, while the last three numbers are the concentrations of Mo, Nb, and Ta, respectively.
 Since they are not close to equal-molar, modify the two numbers in lines 10 and 11 of `lmp_sgc.in`, and run the simulation again.
 We can make the modification in the same folder and a new line will be appended to `statistics.dat` once the new simulation is finished.
 Therefore, no need to delete the file `statistics.dat` each time we submit a new job.
-Iteratively adjust the two numbers until the material is almost equal-molar.
-Note that it does not have to be exactly equal-molar.
+Iteratively adjust the two numbers until the material is almost equal-molar, meaning that the three concentrations should be between 3.18 and 3.48 simultaneously.
 The procedure is similar to what is described in Section B.2 of [this paper](https://doi.org/10.1016/j.actamat.2019.12.031).

 ##### Variance constrained semi-grand canonical ensemble